kleinay/QANom/README.md

 If you want to use the trained parsers from the Large Scale QA-SRL (2018) and the QANom (2020) papers, run `./qanom_parser/scripts/download_pretrained.sh`.
-This downloads both `qasrl_parser_elmo` and `qanom_parser_elmo` full models into `./models` directory (which is where we suggest to your own models if you train any).
+This downloads both `qasrl_parser_elmo` and `qanom_parser_elmo` full models into `./models` directory (which is where we suggest to put your own models if you train any).

 ### Inference